 Once staff have completed their induction, there is an ongoing support process where the Training Coordinator will visit and liaise with the member of staff in the care home, ensuring that staff are delivering care to the required standard.
 During the induction programme, staff receive regular supervisions to identify any additional needs or concerns.

 We are regularly recruiting Support Workers to fill our units.
-If you are interested, please read the introduction to prospective employees page on our website as well as the job description and person specification.
-If you apply on line please complete both the application form and equal opportunities monitoring form.
-Alternatively you can contact head office for an application pack by calling 01692 407549.
-Please note that all job offers are dependent on an enhanced DBS check and two satisfactory references.
+If you are interested, please read our introduction to prospective employees page as well as the job description and person specification.
+All job offers are dependent on an enhanced DBS check and two satisfactory references.

 Find out more

-For more information about what we do and any opportunities we offer, use the links provided to our website and follow us here on icanbea... for the latest news and updates.
+For more information about us, use the links provided to our website and follow us here on icanbea... for the latest news and updates.